Tenzara™ (Curcumin + Boswellia FenuMat® Synergy — Akay Bioactives)

 Benefits

-Randomized double-blind placebo-controlled 3-arm study (Frontiers in Pharmacology, June 2025) in 105 healthy participants with mild-to-moderate spondylitis.
-Arms: placebo, FenuMat Boswellia alone (F-BSE), and CurQfen + FenuMat Boswellia combination (C-BSE) at 400 mg/day for 28 days.
-Outcome: C-BSE significantly improved pain (VAS), stiffness, neck disability index, and quality of life vs placebo, with superior effects to F-BSE alone — supporting genuine curcumin-boswellia synergy.
+In mild-to-moderate spondylitis, the curcumin + FenuMat boswellia combination significantly improved pain (VAS), stiffness, neck disability index, and quality of life vs placebo, with superior effects to FenuMat boswellia alone, supporting genuine curcumin-boswellia synergy.

 FenuMat bioavailability enhancement

-Pharmacokinetic data on a preliminary FenuMat formulation showed 24.8× increase in 'free' (unconjugated) curcuminoid bioavailability and 6.9× increase in AKBA vs standard extracts.
+Pharmacokinetic data on a preliminary FenuMat formulation showed a 24.8x increase in 'free' (unconjugated) curcuminoid bioavailability and a 6.9x increase in AKBA vs standard extracts.
 The 'free' fraction matters because conjugated curcumin (glucuronides, sulfates) has substantially reduced biological activity.
 Tenzara (enhanced with lecithin/oil) is expected to perform equally or better than the preliminary formulation.

-The 105-participant spondylitis trial documented improvements in routine activities like working, driving, and reading — alongside the pain and stiffness outcomes.
+The spondylitis trial documented improvements in routine activities like working, driving, and reading, alongside the pain and stiffness outcomes.
 Quality of life measures captured meaningful functional improvement, not just symptom relief in isolation.
 Practical relevance for consumers with chronic musculoskeletal discomfort.

 Multi-pathway anti-inflammatory mechanism